Should Your Business Consider Payroll Loans?

 A payroll loan should only be used as a last line of defense against bad financial situations.
-Interest rates on payroll financing can be as high as 30 percent, so you should consider all options before pursuing a loan from a payroll financing lender.
-Below, you’ll find a few situations in which a payroll loan might make sense for your business:
+Interest rates on payroll financing can be as high as 30 percent, so you should consider all options before pursuing a loan from a payroll financing company.

 1. You’re facing a short-term cash shortage

-Cash flow isn’t always a smooth cycle.
-Sometimes, paying for a big business expense (like an equipment repair) might leave you a little short on money when it comes time to do payroll.
-If you know you’re getting paid by a customer in less than a month, a short-term loan (that you can repay quickly) could keep your business stable.
+If you know you’re getting paid by a customer in less than a month, a short-term loan that you can repay quickly could keep your business’s cash flow stable.

 2. You’ve hired extra workers for an expected surge in sales

-3. You haven’t been approved by traditional lenders
+3. You haven’t been approved for funding by traditional lenders

 If you can’t get approved for traditional business loans but need to send paychecks out as soon as possible, a payroll loan could be your only option.
-Taking a hit on a 15-30 percent interest rate payroll loan is better than facing the consequences of not paying your employees!
+Taking a hit on a 15-30 percent interest rate payroll loan is better than facing the consequences of not paying your employees on time!

-Payroll loans are quicker and easier to qualify for than SBA or bank loans and you’ll receive the funding almost immediately.
+Usually, payroll loans are quicker and easier to qualify for than SBA or bank loans.
+Plus, you’ll receive the funding almost immediately, making it possible for you to pay your employees on-time.
 Still, you should thoroughly examine the terms and conditions prior to applying.

 Payroll loans should be a last resort for most businesses, not a long-term funding solution.
 You’ll pay handsomely for obtaining quick cash, and the penalties for missing payments can be steep.
-Make sure you’ve considered all other avenues before pursuing payroll financing but remember that it’s available if you find yourself in a cash flow crunch.
+Make sure you’ve considered all other avenues, including lines of credit, traditional loans, and cash advances before pursuing payroll financing.
+However, know that payroll loans are available if you find yourself in a cash flow crunch.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.